 Education: Aquinas College, BA Business Administration and Sport Management, Varsity Baseball Team

-Gregory Pietsch returns to Battle Creek for the 2026 season as the Battle Jacks’ Assistant General Manager, overseeing all Food & Beverage operations and Corporate Event Sales.
-A former Battle Jacks intern from 2022, Gregory brings a full-circle enthusiasm back to MCCU Field, paired with professional experience that elevates the ballpark experience in fresh, innovative ways.
+Gregory Pietsch returns to the Battle Creek Battle Jacks in 2026 as Assistant General Manager, overseeing Food & Beverage operations and Corporate Event Sales.
+A former Battle Jacks intern in 2022, Gregory brings a full-circle connection to MCCU Field along with professional experience in hospitality, event management, and fan experience.

-Before rejoining the organization, Gregory served as the Events Director at the La Porte Civic Auditorium in Indiana, where he managed concerts, corporate events, and large-scale community gatherings.
-In that role, he led event logistics, budget oversight, hospitality operations, and the execution of premium experiences, building a reputation for delivering smooth, memorable events with exceptional attention to detail.
+Before returning to Battle Creek, Gregory served as Events Director at the La Porte Civic Auditorium in Indiana, where he managed concerts, corporate events, and large-scale community gatherings while overseeing logistics, budgets, and hospitality operations.

 Fun Fact: Gregory has a twin brother that played baseball at Bethel University.
 He played against him twice in college, and they split the series.